Skip to main content

 • Pathway routing: Target destination for pathway mode

-• Default Message: “I apologize, but our agents are currently unavailable.
+• Default Message: “I apologize, but our agent is currently unavailable.
 Please try calling back later or visit our website for additional support options.”

 Testing Your Configuration